CORPORATE SOCIAL RESPONSIBILITY

 Harassment or Abuse: Every employee shall be treated with respect and dignity.
 No employee shall be subject to any physical, sexual, psychological or verbal harassment or abuse.

-Nondiscrimination: No person shall be subject to any discrimination in employment, including hiring, salary, benefits, advancement, discipline, termination or retirement, on the basis of gender, race, religion, age, disability, sexual orientation, nationality, political opinion, social group, or ethnic origin.
+Nondiscrimination: No person shall be subject to any discrimination in employment, including hiring, salary, benefits, advancement, discipline, termination or retirement, on the basis of gender, race, religion, age, disability, sexual orientation, marital or reproductive status, nationality, political opinion, social group, or ethnic origin.

 Health and Safety: Employers shall provide a safe and healthy working environment to prevent accidents and injury to health arising out of, linked with or occurring in the course of work or as a result of the operation of employer facilities.
 Employers shall adopt responsible measures to mitigate negative impacts that the workplace has on the environment.